Learning how to prune climbing roses is vital if you want these glorious plants to stay healthy and reach their full flowering potential.

 ‘It is best to prune climbing roses in late winter or early spring, just before or as the leaf buds are beginning to swell and start growing,’ says Smith.

-Timing is an important aspect of knowing how to prune climbing roses, as if you do it too early in the winter, you could expose the plant to frost damage.
+Knowing when to prune roses is important, as if you do it too early in the winter, you could expose the plant to frost damage.

 ‘It can also be more difficult to identify the less healthy stems that you will want to prune out,’ says Richard Austin from world-renowned rose grower David Austin.